 Homeowner Satisfaction Survey

-For the eighth time in 15 years, Americans living in homeowners associations, condominiums, and housing cooperatives say they’re overwhelmingly satisfied in their communities.
-The March 2020 survey affirms the findings of almost identical national surveys conducted in 2005, 2007, 2009, 2012, 2014, 2016, and 2018.
-The 2020 survey was conducted by Zogby Analytics for the Foundation for Community Association Research.
-The findings from the seven surveys are strikingly consistent and rarely vary a standard margin error for national, demographically representative surveys.
+For the ninth time in 17 years, Americans living in homeowners associations, condominiums, and housing cooperatives say they’re overwhelmingly satisfied in their communities.
+The April 2022 survey affirms the findings of almost identical national surveys conducted in 2005, 2007, 2009, 2012, 2014, 2016, 2018, and 2020.
+The 2022 survey was conducted by Zogby Analytics for the Foundation for Community Association Research.
+The findings from the eight surveys are strikingly consistent and rarely vary a standard margin error for national, demographically representative surveys.

 - By large majorities, most residents rate their overall community experience as positive or, at worst, neutral.